The aims of teaching English are:

 The programmes of study for writing at key stages 1 and 2 are constructed similarly to those for reading:

 - composition (articulating ideas and structuring them in speech and writing)

 It is essential that teaching develops pupils’ competence in these 2 dimensions.
 In addition, pupils should be taught how to plan, revise and evaluate their writing.
 These aspects of writing have been incorporated into the programmes of study for composition.

-We use Letters and Sounds as a way of teaching phonics, for children to identify phonemes and graphemes to be able to blend and segment words.
-Phonics is taught daily in KS1.
-Spellings are taught using the No Nonsense spelling scheme of work and are taught 4 times a in KS2.
+Spellings are taught using the No Nonsense spelling scheme of work and are taught 4 times a week in KS2.
 Each week children will be given spellings to practice at home in sentences and are tested weekly.

 Handwriting at St Paul’s: